-Focus groups provided valuable input on a range of topics, including barriers to participation and motivation which address the Equity Multiplier, progress monitoring, and the provision of EL and SPED services.
+Focus groups provided valuable input and calls to action for LCAP on a range of topics, including barriers to participation and motivation which address the Equity Multiplier, progress monitoring, and the provision of EL and SPED services.
 Their feedback helped to identify systemic challenges and opportunities for improvement in school climate and support services, ensuring that the LCAP addresses the diverse needs of our school community.
+(Goal 1; Actions 1.1, 1.2, 1.4, 1.5, 1.7, 1.8)

-Parent Advisory:
+EL Parent & Parent Advisory:

 Parent Advisory members offered valuable perspectives on barriers to participation and motivation which address the Equity Multiplier, and progress monitoring, particularly regarding EL and SPED services.
-Their input highlighted the importance of addressing language and cultural barriers, as well as fostering a supportive and inclusive school climate for all families and ensuring students have opportunities for a broad range of learning that includes non-academic enrichment and social activities.
+Their input highlights the importance of addressing language and cultural barriers, as well as fostering a supportive and inclusive school climate for all families and ensuring students have opportunities for a broad range of learning that includes non-academic enrichment and social activities.
+(Goal 1; Actions 1.1, 1.2, 1.4, 1.5, 1.6, 1.7, 1.8)